Mike Kabanica Scholarship

 Each year WYSA grants six scholarships to graduating seniors who portray commitment and excellence in their high school years; beginning with the 2018 graduating class, each scholarship winner will be awarded $1,000.
 This scholarship fund is named for Mike Kabanica, a long time WSA president.
 In order to apply, candidates must be a current year member of WYSA and a graduating high school senior.
 Three young women and three young men are selected based on their dedication to the sport of soccer, excellence in the classroom as well as their involvement in community service.

-The 2017 winners were selected from a field of over 100 well-qualified applicants.
+The 2018 winners were selected from a field of over 100 well-qualified applicants.

-Sarah Pasternak | Brookfield Soccer Association | Sarah attends Brookfield Central High School and will be playing soccer at the University of St. Thomas.
-Sarah will be studying health and physical education as she aspires to teach High School health.
-Additionally, Sarah hopes to extend her soccer career after college as a coach.
+Olivia May | SC Waukesha | Olivia attends Elkhorn Area High School and will be playing soccer at Central Michigan University.
+At CMU, Olivia plans to study education as she aspires to be a teacher.
+Additionally, Olivia hopes to extend her soccer career after college as a coach.

 Natalie Sanchez | Milwaukee Kickers Soccer Club | Natalie attends Divine Savior Holy Angels High School and will be attending Saint Louis University (SLU).
 Natalie has been accepted into the Nursing Program at SLU where she hopes her passion to service can grow; she envisions herself in a career where she will be able to help others.